 - GMAT (Business)

 - OAT (Optometry)

 Some programs, particularly in the arts or humanities, require submission of various kinds of writing samples or a portfolio of your work.

 Some programs may require submission of a diversity statement or include questions about diversity within their description of the personal statement.
 Often these statements will provide you an opportunity to discuss your diversity-related values, examples of relevant experiences, and your future plans.
-UW Seattle has good summary materials on crafting an effective diversity statement, and there are some further examples on developing and writing a diversity statement on Vanderbilt University's website.

 The main requirement in hosting your project work is to use a reliable service that will be available whenever the application reviewers get to reviewing your particular application.
 Be sure to choose a hosting platform or service that will fit with your requirements.
 There is no one right answer for this.
 For example, code portfolios could be hosted in an online code repository like GitHub; business-related projects could be hosted on your LinkedIn profile; and artistic portfolios could be hosted on your own creatively-constructed website.

 Arts, social science, and humanities programs may request a “critical” or “academic” writing sample.
 This will generally consist of an essay or published paper written in an expository or persuasive style.
 Note that there will be some variation in requirements depending on the program, so use your best judgment – for example, a graduate program in creative writing may accept more experimental samples!
 The Writing and Communication Center has some resources to help you write your best paper, including constructing bibliographies and thesis statements.
 One promoted source, the Purdue Writing Lab has a good focused description of these types of essays and some suggestions on how to make them stronger.

 Tips for current undergraduate students